ryanwebber/bore/docs/index.md

 and outputs of the targets described.

 #### Caveats
-Because of subtle differences in the target build systems, there are minor caveats with each.
+Because of subtle differences in the target build systems, there are some minor caveats to be aware of.

 | __Ninja__ | Ninja supports only one command, so targets that have multiple commands listed will be joined together.
 For example, two commands `a` and `b` will become `a && b`. |
 | __Make__  | Makefiles don't support multiple outputs for a build rule.
 Targets that produce multiple outputs will be generated into a build rule for each output, with the same commands.
 This might cause non-optimal build rules in some cases, so in general multiple targets producing one output are preferred over fewer targets producing multiple outputs. |